Adrien1995/IDENTIFICATION-OF-CANDIDATE-KNEE-OSTEOARTHRITIS-BIOMARKER-GENES-CONSERVED-BETWEEN-HUMANS-AND-MICE-FR/README.md

 Structure

-  1.code/ contains the code for normalizing individual datasets and performing cross-species transcriptome analyess
+  1.code/ contains the code for cleaning, adjusting and normalizing individual datasets and performing cross-species transcriptome analyess

   2.raw_data/ contains individual-level study data for microarray, RNAseq, and single-cell RNAseq